- How does Cloudflare detect bots?

 I run a good bot and want for it to be added to the allowlist (cf.bot_management.verified_bot).
 What should I do?

-To be added to the Cloudflare allowlist, please submit this online application.
+If you need your bot to be added to the Cloudflare allowlist, submit this online application.

 What information do I need to troubleshoot my bot issues?